Ronaldo scores once in Portugal’s 7-0 rout of Andorra

 Coming off a minor knee injury and having recently been sidelined by a positive COVID-19 result, Ronaldo entered the match after halftime at the Stadium of Light in Lisbon.
 He made it 6-0 with a close-range header in the 85th minute after having squandered a few good chances.

 He had replaced Pedro Neto, the 20-year-old Wolverhampton forward who was making his national team debut and opened the scoring for Portugal in the eighth minute.
-João Paulo added to the lead in the 29th and Renato Sanches scored in the 56th.
+Paulinho, who was also making his Portugal debut, added to the lead in the 29th and Renato Sanches scored in the 56th.

-Paulinho, who was also making his Portugal debut, scored in the 61st.
-An own-goal by Andorra’s Emili Garcia in the 76th made it 5-0, and João Félix closed the scoring in the final minutes.
+Paulinho scored again in the 61st, and an own-goal by Andorra’s Emili Garcia in the 76th made it 5-0.
+João Félix closed the scoring in the final minutes.

 Portugal also had a goal disallowed by offside in the 71st.

+“It was what we expected,” Portugal coach Fernando Santos said.
+“We faced a very defensive team and we had to be patient.”

 Barcelona forward Francisco Trincão started up front and was flanked by Neto and Paulinho.
-Portugal coach Fernando Santos also handed a debut to central defender Domingos Duarte.
+Santos also handed a debut to central defender Domingos Duarte.

+“We wanted to give minutes to players, let them pick up some rhythm,” Santos said.

 Portugal hosts France on Saturday in the Nations League, then visits Croatia on Tuesday.
 It trails Group B leader Ukraine by three points entering its final two matches in the European competition.